mooreryan/InteinFinder/_docs_src/src/installing-external-dependencies.md

     -num_threads 1 -outfmt 6 -out OUT -evalue X.X
 ```

-Again, occasionally a new release of those dependencies could change the CLI.
-If you find this to be the case, let me know!
+Again, occasionally a new release of one of those software dependencies could change the CLI.
+If you run into issues related to this, let me know!

 ## Example installation instructions